MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

 1. [Install Visual Studio](set-up-your-development-environment.md#1-install-visual-studio).
 2. Ensure all [dependencies for unpackaged apps are installed](deploy-unpackaged-apps.md#prerequisites).
 The simplest solution is to run the Windows App SDK runtime installer.
-3. C# projects must use the following .NET SDK: .NET 5 SDK version 5.0.400 or later if you're using Visual Studio 2019 version 16.11.
+3. If you're using Visual Studio 2019 version 16.11, C# projects must use .NET 5 SDK version 5.0.400 or later.
+Later versions of Visual Studio can use .NET 6.

 ## Instructions

-You can choose to follow this tutorial using a C++ project or a C# project that targets .NET 5.
+You can follow this tutorial using a C++ project or a C# project.

 > [!NOTE]
 >  The dynamic depednencies and bootstrapper APIs fail when called by an elevated process.
 As a result, Visual Studio should not be launched elevated.
 See [issue](https://github.com/microsoft/WindowsAppSDK/issues/567) for more details.